 1.3 No applicant shall receive preferential treatment or a favorable review of his or her application based on having a relationship with any current or past participant, current or former Board member, staff member, volunteer and/or donor.

 1.4 Any volunteer, donor, Board or staff member who has a relationship (i.e. is a friend, mentor, teacher, or has knowledge of an applicant that makes an objective evaluation of the applicant a challenge) will be deemed to have a conflict of interest when assessing an applicant’s candidacy.

 1.5 Any volunteer or staff member who is involved with selecting students for participation in a class must divulge any conflicts of interest as defined above prior to interviewing and evaluating the student.
 The Chair(s) of the Recruitment Selection Committee (at his/her/their sole discretion) will determine how to resolve said conflict(s).

 The strength of OUDC’s program relies on the commitment of our students.
-Participants must be: open to different opinions and ideas; enthusiastic about contributing honestly and respectfully; and able to attend the Sunday programs, all weekend-long retreats, and the summer journey in July.
+Participants must be: open to different opinions and ideas; enthusiastic about contributing honestly and respectfully; and able to attend all of the programming components planned for the year.

 Students are interviewed by a committee consisting of volunteers, board members, peers, and staff.

 Other Multicultural Youth Programs

 If you are interested in participating in a cross-cultural program, but OUDC is not right for you, please visit www.idealist.org and www.catalogueforphilanthropy-dc.org to help you connect with other organizations that focus on dialogue and social justice.

 Consider starting your own diversity or dialogue group if your high school does not have one.
 We would be happy to put you in touch with OUDC alumni who have created their own programs.